-On the way to Esperance or the Margaret River wine region, you have to stop in Albany in Western Australia!
-In this small historic port town, you can spend a few days exploring the beautiful old town, the museums, and the coast, which is frequented by whales and dolphins.
+On your way to the beaches of Esperance or the Margaret River wine region, you have to stop by Albany in Western Australia!
+In this small, historic port city, you can spend a few days exploring the beautiful old town area, the museums, and the coast, where you can often spot whales and dolphins.

 Albany, a former whaling port

 In Albany, the English founded the first colony in Western Australia in 1826, two years before Perth and Fremantle.
 Until the end of the 19th century, the town was an important military and commercial port.

 Albany then turned to whaling, which was considered the town’s most important industry from the 1950s to the 1980s.
 At the time of its closure, it was the last Anglophone whaling station in the southern hemisphere.
 This site has been converted into a unique museum that can be visited today.
 You can jump on a fully restored whaling boat and learn more about these magnificent mammals.
 A visit to this museum takes about three hours and costs $32 per person.
 The museum is open from 9am to 5pm.

 Fortunately, whales are more sought after by tourists than by whalers these days!
 During the migration season, from June to October, you can see humpback whales diving and breaching in their natural environment on a boat tour or directly from shore.
 It’s a wonderful experience that attracts a large number of visitors to the region.
 The economy of Albany and its 33,000 inhabitants is based on tourism and fishing today.